-The Principal (or CEO) must, as a matter of urgency, advise the staff member that the report has been forwarded to the Department responsible for Child Safety.
+The Principal (or CEO EREA Flexible Schools Ltd) must, as a matter of urgency, advise the staff member that the report has been forwarded to the Department responsible for Child Safety.
 This advice should be in writing where possible.

-Where a Principal themselves reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, they must make a report directly to the Department responsible for Child Safety, copying in the EREA Flexible Schools Ltd Director of Safeguarding + EREA Flexible Schools Ltd CEO.
+Where a Principal themselves reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, they must make a report directly to the Department responsible for Child Safety, copying in the EREA Flexible Schools Ltd Director of Safeguarding + CEO EREA Flexible Schools Ltd CEO.

-Copies of all Student Protection Reports - Form As are submitted to the Director of Safeguarding and CEO, and must also be recorded on the risk management system by the Principal when the matter meets the EREA Flexible Schools Ltd reporting threshold (allegation of grooming, child abuse, sexualised behaviour, or suspected child abuse, against a student by a staff member, clergy/religious or another student).
+Copies of all Student Protection Reports - Form As are submitted to the Director of Safeguarding and CEO EREA Flexible Schools Ltd, and must also be recorded on the Assurance system by the Principal when the matter meets the EREA Flexible Schools Ltd reporting threshold (allegation of grooming, child abuse, sexualised behaviour, or suspected child abuse, against a student by a staff member, clergy/religious or another student).